AVNV2201/movie-catelog-spring-boot-mongodb-elasticsearch/README.md

-# Movie Catelog using MongoDB
+# Movie Catelog using MongoDB and ElasticSearch

-This Spring Boot Maven project is build with the purpose of learning Spring Boot and Spring Data MongoDB
+This Spring Boot Maven project is build with the purpose of learning Spring Boot with Spring Data MongoDB and Spring Data ElasticSearch
-The Web App throws REST APIs to maintain the database.
+The Web App throws REST APIs to maintain and querry the database.

 ## Contents